erkooi/fusion360/README.md

 * modifyedges.py - modify edges of body with fillet or chamfer operation defined in a CSV file.
 * movecopy.py - move, copy, remove, or transform operation defined in a CSV file.
 * mirror.py - mirror body or component defined in a CSV file.
+* revolve.py - revolve profile defined in a CSV file.
 * constructassembly.py - construct assembly defined in a CSV file, using sketches, planes, bodies
 * buildassemblies.py - build multiple assemblies into an toplevel design component defined in a CSV file